bryanstearns/bryanstearns.github.io/_posts/2022-01-01-new-project.md

 in good weather.
 (Light Sport planes are limited to 2 people, max weight of 1320 pounds, and max speed of 138 miles per hour.
-Van's sells a light-sport kit, <a href="https://www.vansaircraft.com/rv-12is/" target="_blank">the RV-12</a>.)
+Van's sells a light-sport kit, <a href="https://www.vansaircraft.com/rv-12is/" target="_blank">the RV-12iS</a>.)
 A Sport Pilot doesn't need an FAA medical, just a valid driver's license, and certifies their own fitness to fly.

-As a licensed private pilot, I get to act as a Sport Pilot if I want - I still have to get an instructor's signoff, and still could only fly Light Sport aircraft during the day in good weather.
-Also, I can't have been denied a medical certificate by the FAA.
+As a licensed private pilot, I get to act as a Sport Pilot if I want, without having to get a medical certificate - I still have to get an instructor's signoff, and still could only fly Light Sport aircraft during the day in good weather.
+Also (and this is the sticky part): I can't have been denied a medical certificate by the FAA.

 I thought about it, and decided that I wanted to try to get the special-issuance medical, primarily because I wanted to be able to